huyszn/supreme-products-scraper/README.md

 # Supreme Products Scraper

-Web scraper that scrapes all products and their price, description, color, and more from supremenewyork.com (Supreme New York).
+Web scraper that scrapes all products and their price, description, colors, sizes, and more from supremenewyork.com (Supreme New York).
 It then exports the extracted product information into two Excel files: one file with one sheet with all products, a second file with all products separated by categories into multiple sheets, and one CSV file containing all products.

 ## Requirements